December 28th, 2020 [UPDATED]

-Even though many businesses have their own systems infrastructure hosted on-site, a lot of companies are migrating their systems to the cloud.
-Systems such as a Customer Relationship Manager (CRM), Human Resources Management (HRM) and Enterprise Resource Planning (ERP) are reliably being used in the cloud by newer businesses.
-Such trends are increasing the importance of a reliable broadband connection.
+Even though many businesses still have systems infrastructure hosted on-site, many companies migrate their systems to the cloud.
+Customer Relationship Manager (CRM), Human Resources Management (HRM), and Enterprise Resource Planning (ERP) are reliably being used in the cloud not just by newer businesses but also in established companies seeking infrastructure-based competitive advantage.
+All of these trends increase the importance of reliable broadband connectivity.

-Do you have a marketing department that creates social media videos and multimedia files?
-In-house marketing departments require large amounts of bandwidth.
-For example, a typical 2-4 minute video could be between 500 MBand 1 GB– depending on the quality.
+Some applications are considerably more bandwidth-consumptive than others.
+Marketing departments that create social media videos and multimedia files require large amounts of bandwidth.
+For example, a typical 2- to 4-minute video could be between 500 MB and 1 GB, depending on the quality.

-As a rule of thumb, allow 1-1.5mbps for each workstation/device.
+As a rule of thumb, allow 1-1.5mbps for each workstation or device.
 Add another 25% if personal devices are connected.
-However, every case is different, you might need less or you might need more.
-The final necessity is the need for a backup connection.
+However, every case is different, you might need less, or you might need more, depending on your business activities.

 The Need for a Disaster Recovery Plan

-Named “Most Disruptive Technology” in the 2018 Central Coast Innovation Awards, GeoLinks’ ClearFiber™ network offers business-class fixed wireless Internet with guaranteed speeds reaching up to 10 Gbps.
+Named “Most Disruptive Technology” in the 2018 Central Coast Innovation Awards, GeoLinks’ ClearFiber™ network offers business-class fixed wireless Internet with guaranteed speeds (reaching up to 10 Gbps) and unlimited bandwidth.
 Backed by a carrier-grade Service Level Agreement boasting 99.999% uptime and 24/7 in-house customer support, we’re proud to offer the most resilient and scalable fixed wireless network on the market.

-If you have any questions about how to calculate your bandwidth requirements, our service engineers will work with you to calculate the required bandwidth for your specific business needs.
-Don’t hesitate to call us at (888) 225-1571 or contact us here.
+If you have any questions about calculating your bandwidth requirements, our service engineers will work with you to calculate the required bandwidth for your specific business needs.